Contoocook-class sloop: Development

 The Union Navy was alarmed by these developments, as the disruption of American trade routes drove up domestic prices, damaged the economy, and forced the reassignment of ships from blockade duties against the South.
 By 1863, the Union, already provoked by these developments, feared that Britain might intervene to support the Confederates directly - a scenario that would have left the Union Navy hopelessly outmatched by the Royal Navy.
 Faced with that prospect, the Union Navy began planning for a possible war with the United Kingdom.
 While the Union fleet could not match the Royal Navy in conventional battles, the plan called for employing tactics similar to those used by the Confederacy: commerce raiding.
 By using cruisers to launch hit-and-run attacks on British ports and merchant shipping, the Union hoped to make a war too costly for Britain to justify, ultimately forcing it back into neutrality.

 For the new role, the Navy developed a breed of warship known as "commerce destroyers" that had the range and speed to intercept enemy ships at sea.
 Twenty-seven such ships were ordered by Congress in 1863, split into three classes varying in size, speed, and armament.
 Largest and fastest was the Wampanoag-class frigate, most well armed was the Java-class frigate, and the smallest was the Contoocook-class sloop.
 The new ships were built according to a new doctrine of the Navy planned for the post-war era.
 Congress was only interested in a Navy that could directly protect the United States, not one that could rival the Royal or French Navies.
-Instead of large, costly, ocean-going ironclads such as USS Dunderburg, the legislator wanted the Navy to only consist of costal ironclads that would protect the shoreline and the commerce destroyers to operate out at sea and deter aggression from said navies.
+Instead of large, costly, ocean-going ironclads such as USS Dunderburg, the legislator wanted the Navy to only consist of coastal ironclads that would protect the shoreline and the commerce destroyers to operate out at sea and deter aggression from said navies.